flylo/location-data/README.md

       functionality became a core use-case, then I'd re-consider.
 - The production Firestore database has a composite index set up on the fields `userId` and `timestampMillis` to support joint sub-setting.
-The [Firestore Emulator](https://github.com/maximelebastard/firestore-emulator-docker) does not support the creation of composite indexes, because they can only be made in the UI.
+The [Firestore Emulator](https://github.com/maximelebastard/firestore-emulator-docker) does not support the creation of composite indexes, but it doesn't affect the tests.
-- This repository is set up so that open API yaml specifications are generated programmatically from the resources.
-We then compile those specs into java classes that can be used to call our service.
-This allows us to specify all documentation and client specification directly in the code.
+- This repository is set up so that OpenAPI yaml specifications are generated programmatically from the API java resources.
+We then compile those specs into java clients in the `location-data-client` package.
+Specifying all documentation and client definition logic in the API itself cuts down on the number of moving pieces that need to be maintained.
 - In the interest of time, I've prioritized integration testing, since all of the code is implicitly covered in these tests.
-In a perfect world, classes like [`FirestoreIO`](location-data-service/src/main/java/com/current/location/persistence/FirestoreIO.java) would have their own independent tests.
+In a perfect world, classes like [`FirestoreIO`](location-data-service/src/main/java/com/current/location/persistence/FirestoreIO.java) would have their own independent unit tests.
 - If this was likely to become a large service that handled a variety of operations, then I would set it up with compile-time dependency injection (using [dagger](https://github.com/google/dagger)).